numerai/numerai-cli/README.md

 For other Linux distros, check out https://docs.docker.com/install/linux/docker-ce/centos/ and find your distro on the sidebar.

-### Numer.ai API Key

-* You will need to create an API key by going to https://numer.ai/account and clicking "Add" under the "Your API keys" section.
-* Select the following permissions for the key: "Upload submissions", "Make stakes", "View historical submission info", "View user info"

 ## Setup

 Before doing anything below, make sure you have your AWS and Numer.ai API keys ready.